 All metainfo records specified in the MetaInfo Dashboard of JSitemap are associated to unique URLs, so if you change URLs of the website the related metainfo won't apply anymore and will be lost.

-If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol or switch between www/non-www or to move the website from the staging to the production domain, the easiest method to reapply existing metainfo to new links is by using the inline tool to migrate from the previous domain to the new domain.
+If for some reason you need to change the domain of your website, for example to upgrade to the 'https' protocol, to switch between www/non-www or to move the website from the staging to the production domain, the easiest method to reapply existing metainfo to new links is by using the inline tool to migrate from the previous domain to the new domain.

 - Export in the backend, clicking on the toolbar button 'Export metainfo', all existing metainfo associated to links belonging to the current domain, for example http://www.mysite.com.
 Notice that to do this you have to access the Joomla! backend using your existing domain http://www.mysite.com/administrator or to have configured JSitemap to use the domain http://www.mysite.com for sitemap links through the parameter 'Custom sitemap domain'